 (TIP #37): Get lens thread adapters so that you can quickly swap filter onto multiple lenses with different filter threads.
 In other words, you won't have to buy a different circular polarizer filter for different lens.

-(TIP #38): Be careful when using ND filters when it’s windy because tree branches and leaves will likely get blurry.
+(TIP #38): Be careful when using ND filters when it’s windy because tree branches and leaves can get blurry.

 (TIP #39): Clean your lenses frequently with lens cleaners and/or cloth.